Stenopetalum: Description

 Plants in this genus may be annuals or perennials.
-They are erect, and may be with or without hairs.
+They are erect and may be with or without hair.
 The sepals are saccate (shaped like a pouch or sack) and have two forms.
-The petals are clawed, and drawn out into long narrow apex.
+The petals are clawed and drawn out into a long, narrow apex.
 There are six stamens.
-The fruit open at maturity to release the seeds.
+The fruit opens at maturity to release the seeds.
 There are four to twenty mucous seeds in each locule, arranged in two rows.

 Etymology

-The name Stenopetalum derives from the Greek, stenos, ("narrow"), and the Latin, petalum, ("petal") and describes plants in the genus as having long, narrow petals.
+The name Stenopetalum derives from the Greek, stenos, ("narrow"), and the Latin, petalum, ("petal"), and describes plants in the genus as having long, narrow petals.